EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. In Create a site: Select the site type, click **Browse more sites**.
 1. In Other options, under **Choose a template**, ensure **Team site** is selected.
 Under **Site name**, type **OneDrive deployment project**.
 Under **Site description**, type **Plan, deploy and maintain OneDrive**.
 Under **Site address**, in the drop-down, select **../teams/** and, beside, type **Project1Drive**.
 Under **Primary administrator**, find and click **Lynne Robbins**.
 Click **Next**.
 1. Under **Select a language**, ensure **English** is selected.
 Under **Time zone**, select your time zone.
 Click **Create site**.
-1. Repeat from step 6 for the site **SharePoint project**.
+1. Repeat from step 6 for the site **SharePoint playground**.
 Take the parameters for this site from the table above.

 ### Task 3: Create communication sites